joshrandall8478/joshrandall8478.github.io/src/pages/posts/meloetta-changelog-071224.md

 - [x] Meloetta will now use the OPUS voice connectivity library, and should work on any CPU architecture with the docker container.
 - [x] *Temporarily* fixed major issues with `pytube`

-You can learn more or add meloetta to your server by [clicking here](/projects/meloetta).
+You can learn more or add Meloetta to your server by [clicking here](/projects/meloetta).
 A fully designed site will be in the works soon, stay tuned.